 Make Your Fact Sheet

 Resumes are an early step in any hiring process.
-Begin by creating a master resume to track your education, experience, and skills.
+Begin by creating a master resume to track your accomplishments.
 When applying for a position with a specific employer, tailor the resume to your relevant qualifications.

 Finalize and Submit